aynetdia/multitask_hurdle_causal_nns/README.md

-# APA_multitask_causal_hurdle_NN
+# Multitask Hurdle Causal Neural Networks
-Submission of the seminar paper (jupyter notebook) for the Applied Predictive Analytics Authored by Ansar Aynetdinov and Duygu Ider
+Submission of the seminar paper (jupyter notebook) for the Applied Predictive Analytics seminar

+Authored by Ansar Aynetdinov and Duygu Ider

 Since we were working on this project in Google Colab, the `dir_path` specified in the third code cell of the notebook and leading to the `apa` folder needs to be changed accordingly, depeding on where this repo is accessed from.